imfatant/test/README.md

     192.168.7.2 will still work as well.

     If you can't get WiFi to work with connman, or you simply don't want to use connman, you can use the following method.
 First, type: `sudo systemctl disable connman`.
-Then edit /etc/network/interfaces to read:
+Then, with your SSID and WiFi password handy, edit /etc/network/interfaces to read:

        # The loopback network interface.
        auto lo